moudrkat/Brave-new-Dolomiti/README.txt

 Hopefully, one of these methods will converge successfully.

 Run with argument: streamlit run app_train_model.py -- --model DCGAN
+                   streamlit run app_train_model.py -- --model WGAN

-Currently only DCGAN model works (but suffers from mode collapse) ... soon WGAN will be implemented
+Currently only DCGAN model works (but suffers from mode collapse) ...
+WGAN is implemented but not properly

 Resources: https://machinelearningmastery.com/how-to-code-generative-adversarial-network-hacks/